JonCooperWorks/wgrpcd/README.md

 `wgrpcd` controls a Wireguard instance, exposing operations over a gRPC API.
 This process must run with permissions to manipulate Wireguard interfaces and as such is bound to localhost by default, but can be publicly exposed to let an application control `wgrpcd` from a different server.
 No matter where it's bound, it must be configured to use [mTLS](https://developers.cloudflare.com/access/service-auth/mtls) with TLSv1.3.
-Keep all CA key material in a safe place, like [Azure Key Vault](https://godoc.org/github.com/Azure/azure-sdk-for-go/services/keyvault/v7.0/keyvault).
+Keep all CA key material in a safe place, like [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+You can use [certstrap](https://github.com/square/certstrap) to create certificates.
 This gRPC API is meant to be called by a lower privileged application that can provide services on top of Wireguard that interact with the general internet.
 It intentionally exposes minimal functionality to limit the attack surface.
 Clients have no good reason to retrieve a private key once it has been created.